-Countless studies have proven the abrupt sound of a typical alarm clock causes you to feel tired, run-down, and may induce headaches.
-I have avoided these unpleasent feelings for years ensuring I always wake up gently to the sound of nature.
-When weather does not allow for the windows to remain open, or when I must be awake by a certain time, I rely on special high-quality recordings in lieu of Mother Natuer herself.
+Countless studies have proven the abrupt sound of a typical alarm clock causes you to feel tired, run-down and may induce headaches.
+I have avoided these unpleasant feelings for years ensuring I always wake up gently to the sound of nature.
+When the weather does not allow for the windows to remain open, or when I must be awake by a certain time, I rely on special high-quality recordings in lieu of Mother Nature herself.

 The recordings below are each one or two hours in length.
 Each original recording is accompanied by three others altered to gradually increase their volume (or "fade in") from 0db (complete silence) to their full volume over time.

 1. Pick a awake time using the time you need to wake up: 8:00 AM

 2. Your waking duration is the amount of time to lull your body awake: 30 minutes